Where We Work

 What about literacy?
 (The World Bank reports that more than half the population is illiterate in seven countries, almost all of them in West Africa.)
 Unemployment?
 (Global youth unemployment stood at 13% between 2012 and 2014, and two in five economically active young people are either underemployed or working but living in poverty.)
 Gender equality?
 (The global average gender pay gap is 17%, though it ranges from 3% to 51% around the world.)
 Agriculture?
 The environment?
 Technology?

 The list is long.

-If we want to achieve any of the global Sustainable Development Goals—including goal 3, which aims to ensure universal access to health care, including sexual and reproductive health services, by 2030—we need to be creative about it.
+If we want to achieve any of the global Sustainable Development Goals—including goal 3, which aims to ensure universal access to health care, including reproductive health services, by 2030—we need to be creative about it.
 None of us can transform global health and development all by ourselves, and we can’t do it without paying close attention to the many factors that affect health and well-being.

 So it’s time to work together in bold new ways, to bring together experts from different sectors and fields and work toward our global goals holistically.

 We’re already catching glimpses of this new cooperative approach in our field, for instance in the new partnership between the nonprofit global health organization IntraHealth International and the for-profit global development organization DAI.
 This partnership is something new, both for us and for the world of international development.
 It’s not a merger or acquisition.
 It’s a unique affiliation agreement that will help us work together toward new advances in global health.

 And fortunately, there are many partnerships now working specifically to make contraception more widely available.
 FP2020, for instance, launched in 2012 as a global commitment among governments, civil society, multilateral organizations, donors, the private sector, and the research and development community to enable 120 million more women and girls to use contraceptives by 2020.
 The Ouagadougou Partnership is another, a coalition working to give 2.2 million more people in the francophone West African region access to family planning by 2020.